 Valid email addresses can hard bounce for many reasons.
 Learn to read bounce headers (SMTP replies) to get some insight on what caused an address to hard bounce.

-After an email bounces, it goes to the cleaned portion of your list.
-If the cleaned email address is still valid and the contact wants to resubscribe to your list, they need to sign up through your signup form to opt back in.
+After an email bounces, it goes to the cleaned portion of your audience.
+If the cleaned email address is still valid and the contact wants to resubscribe to your audience, they need to sign up through your signup form to opt back in.

 In this article, you'll learn common reasons a valid email address could bounce.